wesleymonte/Face-Detector/README.md

 # How to Run?

 There are 4 optional arguments:

---face: Path to where the face cascade resides, defined by the standard that comes with the project
+--face: Path to where the face cascade resides, defined by the standard that comes with the project.

---video: In the case where you want to analyze a video, the path to your file is passed through this argument
+--video: In the case where you want to analyze a video, the path to your file is passed through this argument.

---record: If you want to record the detection pass the filename of the video file with the extension mp4 by this argument
+--record: If you want to record the detection pass the filename of the video file with the extension mp4 by this argument.

 --resolution: Argument to set both the webcam resolution and the resolution of the recording.
 Receives "480p", "720p", "1080p" or "4k. (with recording errors)

 ## Examples